-In choosing \(\alpha_C\) and \(\alpha_\pi\), one can balance how much to penalize consumption mismatch versus investment mismatch.
-A moderate setting for both encourages “Pontryagin-like” policies without eliminating the neural networks’ expressive power.
-Larger values enforce tighter adherence to the analytical optimum but may slow or complicate convergence toward a near-stationary point in \(\theta,\phi\).
+By choosing $\beta_{C}$ and $\beta_{\pi}$, one can balance how much to penalize consumption versus investment mismatch.
+Moderate settings for both encourage Pontryagin-like policies without sacrificing the neural network's expressive power, whereas larger values enforce stricter adherence to the analytical optimum but can slow or complicate convergence.

-We opt for a \emph{soft regularization} that nudges the network toward locally optimal controls at each iteration.
-This design preserves flexibility—allowing the policy to adapt dynamically—while still leveraging Pontryagin’s insights to mitigate drifting in high-dimensional parameter spaces.
-Such a strategy parallels other research that embeds theoretical knowledge via a \emph{penalty} term rather than a hard constraint: for instance, physics-informed neural networks (PINNs) \citep{raissi2019physics}, which incorporate PDE residuals into the loss; PDE-constrained optimization, where adjoint information is used with soft constraints \citep{gunzburger2002perspectives,hinze2008optimization}; or RL methods that regularize against an expert policy \citep{ross2011reduction}.
-As in these works, our aim is to retain neural-network adaptability while preventing excessive deviation from known or partially known solutions.
+We opt for a soft regularization that gently steers the network toward locally optimal controls at each iteration.
+This design preserves flexibility, allowing the policy to adapt dynamically while leveraging Pontryagin's insights to reduce drifting in high-dimensional parameter spaces.
+Such a strategy parallels other research that embeds theoretical knowledge via a penalty term rather than a hard constraint.
+For example, physics-informed neural networks (PINNs) \citep{raissi2019physics} incorporate PDE residuals into the loss; PDE-constrained optimization applies adjoint information with soft constraints \citep{gunzburger2002perspectives,hinze2008optimization}; and RL methods may regularize against an expert policy \citep{ross2011reduction}.
+As in these examples, our aim is to retain neural-network adaptability while preventing excessive deviation from known (or partially known) solutions.